My Child Has a Fever. Should I Take Them to the ER?

-Undressing: Dress the child in light clothing.
-Do not induce chills (if possible) but keep heavy blankets, coats, and thick pajamas away from the child.
-Use a thin sheet and lightweight pajamas to help keep the child cool.
+- Undressing: Dress the child in light clothing.
+Do not induce chills (if possible), but keep heavy blankets, coats, and thick pajamas away from the child.
+Use a thin sheet and lightweight pajamas to help keep them cool.

-If a child's fever spikes about 104°F, he should be taken to the the doctor immediately.
+If a child's fever spikes at about 104°F (103°F axillary), they should be taken to the doctor immediately.
 If the doctor's office is not open, proceed to the nearest emergency department.

 Head to the Emergency Room